 What is Markup?

 Markup refers to the difference between the selling price of a good or service and its cost.
 It is expressed as a percentage above the cost.
-In other words, it is the added price over the total cost of the good or service that provides the seller with a profit.
+In other words, it is the premium over the total cost of the good or service that provides the seller with a profit.

 Image: CFI’s Free Financial Analyst Courses.